AminaNisic/ThreadAndNeedle/README.md

 # ThreadAndNeedle

-We are excited to announce the initial release of Thread and Needle (Version 1.0.0).
+This is the current state of the Thread and Needle web app:

-Details of this release:

 Features: